CellFactor: Psychokinetic Wars: Reception

-CellFactor: Psychokinetic Wars has received mixed reviews and has an aggregate score of 70/100 on Metacritic.
+CellFactor: Psychokinetic Wars received mixed reviews and has an aggregate score of 70/100 on Metacritic.
 IGN gave the game an 8/10, commenting that "it's trying to be Unreal Tournament, but there are a few wonky elements that keep it from reaching that high a level of quality" but praised the graphics for being "one of the better looking XBLA titles."
 The former statement was echoed by GameSpot, which commented that "You get what you pay for with this budget first-person shooter", citing poor level design, a lack of general polish, and the game being dated, as the reason for their lower score.